Predication (philosophy): Classifications

 Aristotle said that predication can be kath hauto when the predicated universal identifies the subject as what it is, marking this type as de re necessary.
 It is distinguished from kata sumbebekos predication, which is concerned with how-predication or when the predicated universal merely modifies or characterizes a subject that is antecedently identified as what it is by another universal.

 St. Thomas Aquinas explained that attribution or predication may be essential/substantial (per se) or accidental (per accidens).
 It is per se if the predicate refers to something that belongs to the subject by definition while it is per accidens when a property is attributed to something that is not its own subject.
 Aquinas also proposed other types of predication such as negative and affirmative, categorical and hypothetical, in necessary and contingent matter, and universal and particular, among others.

 E. J. Lowe also proposed two types of predication: dispositional and occurrent.
-The former describes an object's belonging to a kind possessing some property while the latter describes an object's possessing a trope of some property.
-A third type was also proposed but it is a dispositional variant to express a law of nature.
+The former describes an object's belonging to a kind possessing some property, while the latter describes an object's possessing a trope of some property.
+A third type was also proposed, but it is a dispositional variant to express a law of nature.

+In so-called "Pauline predication"—named (by Sandra Peterson, in a 1973 paper) (Note: In fact, Peterson seems to have initially developed the idea in an unpublished 1965 manuscript, which was to eventually become the 1973 paper; by that time, Gregory Vlastos had preceded her by a year or more in making published use of the term—though he nevertheless credited Peterson with its coining (in a footnote to one of the two papers in which he introduced his own—and somewhat distinct—interpretation).) for Paul's usage in 1 Corinthians 13, wherein he writes statements such as "Charity [...] is kind"—a property is not predicated literally of its bearer (as in a statement such as "charity is, itself, kind"), but rather distributively, of its bearer's instances (e.g., "whoever is charitable is kind"); or, sometimes, in a causative or explanatory way thereof ("charity is that which makes charitable people kind").